ibercovich/tiny-slack-gpt/README.md

 Single file app to run a GPT slackbot
 Includes basic Text2SQL capabilities

-Use manifest.json or follow the following steps.
+Import manifest.json into the slack app or follow the following steps.

 - create application on slack
 - enable socket mode